chmp/ipytest/Readme.md

 - `display_columns`: if given, override the config option "display_columns".

-Inside an active session the file `self.module_path` can be used inside pytest to to the current notebook.
+Inside an active session the file `self.module_path` can be used inside pytest to refer to the current notebook.
 For example, pytest can be manually executed via:

 ```python